List of Toy Story characters: Hannah Phillips

-Hannah Phillips is Sid's sweet-natured, younger sister who appears a few times in the film.
-Hannah has adjusted to her toys being mutilated by Sid.
-Most of her dolls either have different heads or altered body parts, and at the end of the film she finds enjoyment in scaring her brother after he has been horrified by Woody and the other toys.
-She spends most of the time during the movie playing with her altered dolls.
+Hannah Phillips (voiced by Sarah Freeman) is Sid's sweet-natured younger sister who appears a few times in the film.
+Having adjusted to her toys being mutilated by Sid, most of Hannah's dolls either have different heads or altered body parts and at the end of the film she finds enjoyment in scaring her brother after he has been horrified by Woody and the other toys revealing their anthropomorphism.
+She spends most of her screen time playing with her altered dolls.